Article Translations: (Spanish)

 You might also try these tips:

-- Allow kids to invite a friend to dinner.
+- Let kids invite a friend to dinner.

 - Involve your child in meal planning and preparation.